-This doesn't seem fair, especially if your stairlift is less than year old.
-However, your stairlift may not be completely worthless so read this article to help you understand all available removal options and potentially earn yourself a bit of cash along the way!
+This doesn't seem fair, especially if your stairlift is less than a few years old.
+However, your stairlift may not be completely worthless so read on to help you understand all available removal options and potentially earn yourself a bit of cash along the way!

 Your options are...